 There are two ways to manage this, and you can use both.

 The first way is to map the ruins and monster lairs that are known to the locals.
-The players can simply travel right to them, altho there should be a chance of getting lost.
+The players can simply travel right to them, altho there should be a chance of getting lost without a guide.

 The second way is to not map ruins and monster lairs you consider secret.
 You can then use a dice chain countdown timer to determine when the heroes find one of the secret locations.
 Start with a d20 when the heroes get away from town and into the wilderness.
 When they enter a new hex, roll a d12.
 And so on, until you roll a 1, determining they’ve found something.
 You can then decide or roll on your own table to determine what it is.
 In the meantime, you can give them terrain trouble and innocuous wilderness encounters.